docQodly/docs/docs/studio/model/attributes.md

 - **Type Icon**: Displays the datastore entity type as an icon.
 - **Type**: Attribute type that you can change by double-clicking on it to render the area enterable.
 An attribute type can be [scalar](../../concepts/platform.md#data-types) or based upon a [relation](#create-a-relation-attribute), in which case it can be of the *classNameEntity* or *classNameSelection* type).

+All attributes of a datastore class are also listed in the [Outline area](model-editor-overview.md#outlene) of the model editor.

 ### Attribute categories